Getting started (Windows)

 Follow the installer

-The installer will set up the Grip app, a background companion service, and a Windows Firewall rule for network discovery.
+The installer will set up the Grip app, the background companion, and a Windows Firewall rule for network discovery.

 3. Windows Firewall

 The installer creates a firewall rule automatically.
-If Windows still asks, or if your iPhone can't find your computer later, follow these steps.
+If Windows still asks, or if your phone or tablet can't find your computer later, follow these steps.

 1